 What is the Access Level Hierarchy?

-- The Access Level Hierarchy is a set of levels that employees are assigned to, which will establish where they sit in the company hierarchy.
-This can be created to be tailored to the particular company to match their job titles/industry.
+- The Access Level Hierarchy is a set of levels that employees are assigned to, which establishes where they sit in a company hierarchy.
+This can be tailored to a particular company to match their job titles/industry.
 It is also possible to set up multiple Access Level Hierarchies, should a company need one for sites and one for Head Office

-- The hierarchy also determines which other employees a user can see when logging into portal.
+- The hierarchy also determines which other employees users can see when logging into portal.
 For example, users cannot see those on the same or higher level than themselves.
 This is for security reasons and to maintain the privacy of sensitive information

-Please Note: Log in details can be provide by the employee's manager or Head Office, as this information is not provided by Fourth.
+Please Note: Login details can be provided by the employee's manager or Head Office, as this information is not provided by Fourth.
 Please see the following article for more information on this - Accessing Fourth's Solutions - HR & Payroll

 This article details how the Access Level Hierarchy works within the Fourth system.

 - Go to HR > Company Admin > Access Level Hierarchy